 Click here for the Gino’s Italian Deli menu.

 Paul’s Pel’meni was one of my favorite spots in college and remains that way to this day!
-Madison, WI is not flush with Polish cuisine, but with Paul’s around, who needs any more options?
+Madison, WI is not flush with Russian cuisine, but with Paul’s around, who needs any more options?
 Their menu is incredible simple, offering two options in two sizes.
 You can go with the potato pel’meni, the beef pel’meni or half and half (my personal favorite).
 Pro tip: ALWAYS order sour cream.

 Click here for the Paul’s Pel’meni menu.